MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-07-limit-the-number-of-devices-per-authenticated-user.md

 - Carmel Schindelhaim
 ---
 ## Introduction
-You are a CIO of a big Airlines company.
-Your company just decided to buy new shiny In-flight entertainment system.
+Imagine you are a CIO of a big airline company.
+Your company just decided to invest in a shiny new in-flight entertainment system.
 The system will allow the passengers to bring their own devices and connect it to the In-flight entertainment system.
-To help growing the company revenue, the company decided to let the passengers buy premium entertainment program, so they will be able to watch the latest movies and series on their devices.
+To help grow the company revenue, you decide to let the passengers buy a premium entertainment package, so they will be able to watch the latest movies and series on their devices.

+A few months after launch, you realize that the revenue from the premium program is not as you expected.
+Since you let users watch premium programs from the same account on multiple devices, users have been sharing their credentials with others.
+But you are not a low cost company.
+You give your passengers a great deal of value, and you expect to get value in return.

 ![login flow]({{site.baseurl}}/assets/blog/2016-08-07-limit-the-number-of-devices-per-authenticated-user/cabin.jpg)

-After a few months all is set and working, but suddenly you realized that the revenue from the premium program is not as you expected.
-The reason is that users are able to see the premium programs with one account on more than one device, for example all family members can share the same account and enjoy the premium program for a low cost.
-But you are not a low cost company, you give much value for your passengers and you want to see the value back.

-Later in a board meeting the company has decided to try and increase the revenue from the premium program on the new In-flight entertainment system.
-The company has decided to control the number of devices that can connect to the In-flight entertainment system with the same account.
+During your next board meeting, you raise the issue, and the board decides to try to raise revenue by controlling the number of devices that can connect to the In-flight entertainment system from the same account.

-As a result the company is seeing a growth in the revenue.
+This move turns out to be successful, as your company starts seeing positive revenue growth from the in flight entertainment investment.

-With IBM MobileFirst Foundation v8 it is easy to enforce such policy, and you even can control the default configuration such as how many devices you want to let one account to use.
+With IBM MobileFirst Foundation v8 it is easy to enforce such policy, and you can even make aspects of the policy configurable, such as how many devices you allow one account to use, so you can adjust them dynamically, without having to publish a new version of the app.
 You can also decide what action to take if a user has reached the limit.
-Should you block access, or force log-out from other devices.
+Either block access on the current device, or force log-out from other devices.

-Using embedded components such Authorization Server, Security Framework and Registration service will simplified your development process, and shorten the amount of code you need to write yourself.
+Using embedded MobileFirst Foundation components such the Authorization Server, Security Framework, and Registration service will simplify your development process, and shorten the amount of code you need to write yourself.

 ## Running the sample
 To run the sample application [see the sample's README.md](https://github.com/mfpdev/user-login-with-max-devices-sample).